antondudakov/homebrew-meetings-notes/PRIVACY.md

 ## Our Privacy Commitment

-**Meetins Notes is designed with your privacy as the top priority.** We believe your meeting transcripts, recordings, and personal data should remain private and secure.
-That's why we built Meetins Notes to process everything locally on your Mac - no cloud uploads, no third-party servers, no data collection.
+**Meetings Notes is designed with your privacy as the top priority.** We believe your meeting transcripts, recordings, and personal data should remain private and secure.
+That's why we built Meetings Notes to process everything locally on your Mac - no cloud uploads, no third-party servers, no data collection.

 ---